mpunkenhofer/MorasDBConverter/README.md

                         IDs
 ```
 ## Previous Versions
+### Version 1.1
+This version was released on 2017-11-09 ... [changes](https://github.com/mpunkenhofer/MorasDBConverter/releases/tag/v1.1)
 ### Version 1.0
 Most items get converted.
 Craft Tradeskill items will not be converted (stat types 23-26 ... if you see corresponding converison errors [-e] )
 Since this is the first version please report any bugs/errors you find in the converted moras database.